 - Lu, H. (1985) A Complete Translation of The Yellow Emperor's Classic of Internal Medicine and the Difficult Classic.
 Vancouver: Academy of Oriental Heritage.

 - Nghi, Van Nguyen, Tran, Dzung, (2002) Huang Di Nei Jing Ling Shu.
 Sugar Grove, NC: Jung Tao School of Classic Chinese Medicine.

-- Twicken, D. (2015) The Luo Collaterals.
-A Handbook for Clinical Practice and Treating Emotions and The Shen and The Six Healing Sounds.
+- Twicken, D. (2015) The Luo Collaterals, A Handbook for Clinical Practice.
 London: Singing Dragon.

 - Wu, J. (2002) Ling Shu or The Spiritual Pivot.
 Hawaii: University of Hawaii Press.